Welcome to University Student Housing!

 Alcohol

-In addition to section 625.00 of the Code of Student Conduct the following offenses constitute violations and can lead to serious disciplinary action, removal from the residence halls, suspension, or expulsion from the University.
+In addition to section 330.70 of the Code of Student Conduct the following offenses constitute violations and can lead to serious disciplinary action, removal from the residence halls, suspension, or expulsion from the university.

-Regardless of age, if a resident or their roommate does not wish to have alcoholic beverages in the room, that wish should be observed.
-Any violation of this policy may result in disciplinary action as outlined in Section 660.00 of the Code of Student Conduct.
+• If a resident or their roommate does not wish to have alcoholic beverages in the apartment, that wish should be observed.
+Any violation of this policy may result in disciplinary action as outlined in the Code of Student Conduct.

-Students cannot possess empty alcoholic beverage containers (cans, bottles, kegs, beer cases, etc.) whether from original use, as decorations, “trophy bottles,” or for any other purpose in their room regardless of age.
+• Residents cannot possess empty or full alcoholic beverage containers (cans, bottles, kegs, beer cases, etc.) whether from original use, as decorations, “trophy bottles,” or for any other purpose in their room.

 Appliance Use & Prohibited Appliances

-Preventing fire and electrical hazards is a very important shared responsibility of each community member necessary to maintain a safe environment.
+Preventing fire and electrical hazards is a very important shared responsibility of each community member and is necessary to maintain a safe environment.
+The list of items and appliances is not meant to be exhaustive.
+Items that may compromise the safety and security of community living environments and/or residents are prohibited.

 Air Filtration and Purification Unit Guide